kiwi0fruit/pandoctools/__recycle/install.md

 ## Recommended install

-1. [Knitty](https://github.com/kiwi0fruit/pandoctools/blob/master/knitty.md): Knitty is another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
-Insert python code (or other Jupyter kernel code) to the Markdown document and have code's results in the output document.
-2. [SugarTeX](https://github.com/kiwi0fruit/pandoctools/blob/master/sugartex.md): SugarTeX is a more readable LaTeX language extension and transcompiler to LaTeX.

 ### 1 Atom editor with full Unicode support

 Highly recommended to install [Atom editor](https://atom.io/) as it's the best for markdown.